archiebit/moo-lib/README.md

 And I chose Clang compiler for this project.

 >[!NOTE]
->English is not my native language, so don't be angry 🍼🦆
+>English is not my native language, so don't be angry. 🐈